dan-reznik/Ramanujan-Sato/README.md

 <img src="pics/ramanujan-sato.png" width="50%" style="display: block; margin: auto;" />

-To correctly calculate this series we will need floating point precision far superior to R’s 32-bit floats.
-We will be using the `Rmpfr` package.
+We will attempt to calculate π using this fast-converging series.
+The large factorials and exponents in the series’ terms will quickly overflow R’s 32-bit floats (range: 1.4e-45 to 3e38).
+We will be using arbitrary-precision arithmetic from the `Rmpfr` package.

 -----